-- Nominal current consumption is 6.0 A with a recommended fuse rating of 16 Ampere.
+- The nominal current consumption is 6.0 A with a recommended fuse rating of 16 Ampere.

 - It has a sound level of 63 decibels at a 1-meter distance from the desiccant dehumidifier.

 - Dimensions without packing are 400 mm (L) x 350 mm (W) x 405 mm (H) and have a weight of 17 kg.